numirias/semshi/README.md

 Semshi provides semantic highlighting for Python in Neovim.

-As opposed to regex-based syntax highlighters, Semshi performs actual static analysis of Python code as you type.
+Unlike regex-based syntax highlighters, Semshi understands Python code and performs static analysis as you type.
 It builds a syntax tree and symbol tables to highlight names based on their scope and context.
 This makes code easier to read and lets you quickly identify missing imports, unused arguments, misspelled names and more.

 | With Semshi | Without Semshi |
 | --- | --- |